ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

          name: mixed.yml
        tags: mytag

-and run the playbook with ``ansible-playbook -i hosts myplaybook.yml --tags "mytag"``, Ansible skips the task with no tags, runs the tagged individual task, and runs the two tasks in the block.
+When you run the playbook with ``ansible-playbook -i hosts myplaybook.yml --tags "mytag"``, Ansible skips the task with no tags, runs the tagged individual task, and runs the two tasks in the block.

 Configuring tags globally
 -------------------------